 1. Keep your body in sync with natural cycles of light and dark by heading outside for some exercise, especially in the morning.
 A study in the Journal of Aging and Health showed that older adults who spent time outdoors experienced fewer sleep difficulties.

 1. Make sure your bedroom is dark, relaxing, cool and quiet.
 Eliminate as much clutter as possible, and make sure your mattress and pillows are comfortable.
-If noisy neighbors or other sounds keep you awake, try wearing earplugs or buy a white-noise machine.
+If noisy neighbors or other sounds keep you awake, wear earplugs or buy a white-noise machine.

 1. Remove all electronic devices, such as TVs and cell phones, from the bedroom.
 Blue light, even from a tiny cell phone screen, looks like sunlight to our brains, so they don't wind down and produce melatonin as they're supposed to when it gets dark outside.